María Mailliard

 María José Mailliard Rodríguez (born 24 January 1991) is a Chilean sprint canoeist.

 She participated at the 2018 ICF Canoe Sprint World Championships.

 She competed at the 2019 Pan American Games where she won silver medals in the C-1 200 metres and C-2 500 metres events.

 She represented Chile at the 2020 Summer Olympics.

+Biography

+She was born in Quintero, and is granddaughter of Lucien Mailliard, a French boxer.